BOI investment approvals hit P1.07 trillion

 The renewable energy and power sector took center stage in the Philippines’ investment landscape, boasting a staggering P899.79 billion in investments.
 This figure represents a remarkable 187 percent increase from last year’s P313.07 billion.
 Notably, this substantial commitment was primarily directed towards diverse projects in solar, wind, hydropower, and biomass, highlighting the sector’s growing prominence.

-Additionally, the manufacturing sector featured projects valued at P16.37 billion, and Administrative and Support Service Activities, including the IT-BPM industry, received P8.94 billion in investments.
+The manufacturing sector also featured projects valued at P16.37 billion, and Administrative and Support Service Activities, including the IT-BPM industry, received P8.94 billion in investments.

 The BOI continues to target investment projects that will bolster the country’s position as a regional hub for sustainability-, connectivity-, and innovation-driven manufacturing and services, as it pursues making its P1.5 trillion target in investment approval happen in 2023.